 Dogs can have allergic reactions to grooming products, food, and environmental irritants, such as pollen or insect bites.
 A dog with allergies may scratch relentlessly, and a peek at the skin often reveals an ugly rash.
 Corticosteroids can help with itchy rashes, but the most effective treatment is to identify and avoid exposure to the allergens.

-If your dog can't seem to stop scratching an ear or licking her toes, ask your veterinarian to check for a yeast infection.
+If your dog can't seem to stop scratching an ear or licking and chewing her toes, ask your veterinarian to check for a yeast infection.
 Symptoms include irritated, itchy, or discolored skin.
 The infection usually strikes the paws or ears, where yeast has a cozy space to grow.
 Yeast infections are easy to diagnose and often respond well to a topical cream.
 In some cases, your veterinarian may prescribe oral drugs or medicated baths.

 Superficial bacterial folliculitis is an infection that causes sores, bumps, and scabs on the skin.
 These skin abnormalities are easier to see in shorthaired dogs.
 In longhaired dogs, the most obvious symptoms may be a dull coat and shedding with scaly skin underneath.
 Folliculitis often occurs in conjunction with other skin problems, such as mange, allergies, or injury.
 Treatment may include oral antibiotics and antibacterial ointments or shampoos.